vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started/configure-via-openshift-ui.md

 ## Configuring VDO via Openshift Web Console

-The easiest way to configure VDO is to configure the CRD's via Openshift Web Console, follow the steps below for the configuration.
+To configure VDO using OpenShift UI please follow the below steps

 #### Pre-requisite

-You should have below data in handy.
+Please ensure you have the following information:

-- IP address of vcenter
+- IP address or FQDN of Vcenter
 - Secure Connection - If you choose to establish a secure connection to vcenter, you need to provide a ssl thumbprint
 - Login credentials for vcenter
-- Datacenter(s) - you can provide a comma separated list of datacenters
+- Datacenter(s) - you can provide a comma separated list of datacenters, datacenters in which the kubernetes nodes are present.
+This is required by CPI and CSI to manage the cluster

 ### Step-1
 Make sure the VDO is up and running, for this you can go to `Installed Operator` side menu and confirm the status of the operator as Succeeded.

 ### Step-2
+Now that we have installed VDO, we need to setup few pre-requisite to configure VDO.
+Let's create a secret to store the credentials with which you would want CSI and CPI to connect to VC.
+Please note if CPI and CSI use different credentials then create secret for each set of credentials.
+This will be required to configure cloud and storage providers.
+Please refer a sample here.

 Create the secret with the credentials for your VC of a type `Source secret` Main Page --> Right Side Menu --> Workloads --> Create Secret(Source secret type)
 **Make sure you create secret in the `kube-system` namespace**